PEDSnet/Data_Models_Public/PEDSnet/docs/COVID-19 Cohort.md

 1234|COVID-19 Diagnosis
 1234|COVID-19 Test Positive
 2345|COVID-19 Test Negative
+2345|COVID-19 Vaccination
 6789|COVID-19 Test Result Unknown
 9020|Visit with Diagnosis List Code
 1294|HCW-COVID-19 Test Positive
 2325|HCW-COVID-19 Test Negative
+2325|HCW-COVID-19 Vaccination
 6749|HCW-COVID-19 Test Result Unknown

-### Weekly Submission (Starting April 10th, 2020)
+### Bi- Weekly Submission
-Using the data resource, we will maintain up to date **(weekly)** descriptions of the demographics and major clinical characteristics of COVID-19 cohorts, as well as an overall picture of health care utilization, to inform public health and health system responses.
+Using the data resource, we will maintain up to date **(bi-weekly)** descriptions of the demographics and major clinical characteristics of COVID-19 cohorts, as well as an overall picture of health care utilization, to inform public health and health system responses.

 Please utilize the PEDSnet data submission resource **transfer2.chop.edu** to submit the covid-19 cohort for your site.